Government Liabilities for Rehabilitation of Stockton Mine

 The provision will be sensitive to changes to experienced costs and revisions to economic estimates used inits preparation.
 The on-site operating costs for the treatment process are relatively stable.
 The biggest factorsimpacting the provision are the cost of lime and the inflation rate.
 The cost to treat a tonne of acid increased by2.8% for 2025 and then the inflation rate is applied for future years.
 In 2023 the future modelling includeda 22.2% cost increase.
 A 10% increase in acid treatment cost above the projection would increase the provisionby $7.2 million.
 A 1% increase from 2% to 3% for the long-term inflation rate would increase the provision by$38.8 million.
 A 1% increase in the discount rate used for the net present value calculation, from 4.3% to 5.3%would decrease the provision by $19.9 million.

-Treasury advises that there will be no decision on a preferred option until there is more certainty around BT Mining’s “planned date of exit”, which will now be affected by Bathurst Resources promotion of the “Stockton Plateau Continuance Project”
+In 2023, prior to the change in government, the Treasury advised that there will be no decision on a preferred long-term AMD remediation option until there was more certainty around BT Mining’s “planned date of exit”.
+This will now be affected by Bathurst Resources promotion of the “Buller Plateaux Continuation Project”

-HDL’s expectation is that lime-dosing will be continued by the miner on behalf of the Government until such time as the miner quits the site.
+HDL’s expectation is that lime-dosing will be continued by the miner on behalf of the Government until such time as the miner quits the site or until the Stockton Plateau Hydro Scheme is commissioned.